ElliottPWright/EPW_Summer_UoB_Work/Cluster_Size_1_TEST/README.md

 Data taken with a 3x3 pixel matrix and 10nm beam width.
+This was done to check that the average cluster size would be 1 if we used a thin testbeam and a 3x3 pixel matrix of MALTA2-like pixels.
 Sensor is fully depleted with different depletion voltages and the sensor thickness is changed.
 The thicknesses are calculated using the w_d = k*(V_b)^1/2 formula for the depletion thickness.

 | Parameter        | Value                     |